 A communicable disease is one that may be passed directly or indirectly from one person to another.
 If a student has a communicable disease, suspected, or possible exposure to a communicable disease, the parent or student should inform the nurse/clinic coordinator immediately.
-The nurse/clinic coordinator will report the information to the health department and to the school leaders.
-The nurse/school leader shall exclude from attendance any student suffering from a contagious disease, as defined by the Texas Department of State Health Services in 25

-Texas Administrative Code Section 97.7, until the criteria for re-admittance is fulfilled.
+The nurse/clinic coordinator will report the information to the School Health Services Sr. Director for verification.
+If a student has been identified to have a reportable disease that requires exclusion, they will be excluded from school for the time period specified by the Texas Department of State Health Services and possibly reported to the health department if required by law.
+The nurse/school leader shall exclude from attendance any student suffering from a contagious disease, as defined by the Texas Department of State Health Services in 25 Texas Administrative Code Section 97.7, until the criteria for re-admittance is fulfilled.
 Conditions for which children may be excluded include, but are not limited to hepatitis A, chickenpox, scabies, measles, pertussis, bacterial meningitis and infectious forms of conjunctivitis (pink eye).
 Students excluded due to a contagious disease shall be readmitted by one or more of the following methods:

-- Written medical clearance from the student's physician - Readmission permit from the local health authority - Disease is no longer contagious, as established by the Texas Department of State Health Services communicable disease chart
+- Written medical clearance from the student's physician - · Readmission permit from the local health authority - Disease is no longer contagious, as established by the Texas Department of State Health Services communicable disease chart